ynslee/Cart_Value_Calculation/README.md

 ### Prerequisities

 #### 1\.
 Setup virtual environment
-Python should be upgrade to Python 3.6 or upper before running the following command- the app excpets Python3
+Python should be upgrade to Python 3.6 or upper before running the following command-- the app expects Python3
 ```
 $ python -m venv myvenv
 ```
 #### 2\.
 Activite virtual environment
-Be aware! : The path might slightly vary depending on your operating system
+﹗Be aware : The path might slightly vary depending on your operating system
 ```
 $ source myvenv/bin/activate
 ```